Tyr (Marvel Comics): Fictional character biography

-During the events of Ragnarok, Tyr fought alongside Beta Ray Bill and the armies of Asgard against Surtur, the Fire Demons, trolls and giants, and perished during battle.
+During the events of Ragnarok, Tyr fought alongside Beta Ray Bill and the armies of Asgard against Surtur, the Fire Demons, trolls and giants, and was killed in battle.
+Tyr was resurrected when Asgard was restored near Broxton, Oklahoma.

-Asgard's return involves a brief stay in the country of Latveria, where its ruler, Doctor Doom murders several Asgardians.
-Tyr is part of the force leading an attack on Doom's fortress.

-During the Siege of Asgard, Tyr was present with the Asgardians when news of Volstagg turning himself over to the Broxton authorities reaches Asgard.
-He assumes command of the Asgardian forces when Balder takes leave.
+During the Siege of Asgard, Tyr assumes command of the Asgardian forces when Balder takes leave.
 Tyr suffers a personal crisis when it is predicted he will fall in battle.
-After he sees those who have he rallies himself to return to the front lines where he is seriously wounded by The Hood's Norn stones.
+After he sees those who have he rallies himself to return to the front lines where he is seriously wounded by the Hood.
 Tyr takes control of the spirits of the fallen Asgardians and they pray for someone to lead them to the afterlife.
 This prayer is answered in the form of Danielle Moonstar, who has regained her old role as a Valkyrie.
-On her heels come 'Disir', predatory Valkryies from ancient times, who try to feast on the souls of the fallen.
-Danielle and Tyr fight off the creatures but lose three Asgardians to oblivion.
-Tyr reassures Danielle she fought well regardless.
-The "survivors" are led to an afterlife while Tyr stands behind.
-Danielle tells him he is not really dead, but close to it.

-Tyr is later seen, alive and well, investigating the theft of the Golden Apples of Idunn.
-Said apples help support the long lives and vitality of his fellow gods.
-Tyr is tricked into thinking the perpetrator is the heroic Amadeus Cho.
-The real perpetrator is Agamemnon, a former Asgardian that has gone mad with power and the sheer number of years he has lived.
-When an invading army from beyond the universe threatens all the nine realms, Tyr and Balder volunteer to strike directly at the enemy.
-They suffer in their battle but the army is soon forced back with the assistance of Odin.
+Moonstar and Tyr fight off the creatures, but lose three Asgardians to oblivion.

-Tyr becomes the commander of Hela's underworld forces.
-The two share an attraction they try to deny.
+Tyr later becomes the commander of Hela's underworld forces.
 When Angela leads a rebellion against Hela, Tyr leads Skurge and Balder to oppose her.
-During the fight he admits he loves only Hela.
+During the fight, he admits he loves only Hela.

-Tyr later assists a group of Asgardians, some dead, some alive, in fighting an invasion of Hel itself.
-He ends up drawn into the realm of Valhalla, not as a feasting warrior, but as a kitchen worker.